-February is full of fun holidays and events, from Chinese New Year to President’s Day.
-I’ve found some great read-alouds for you to have on hand this month (I checked out these books from my school library) and paired them with some fabulous free resources you can find on Teachers Pay Teachers!
+February is full of fun holidays and events.
+You can celebrate I Love to Read Month, Chinese New Year, Valentine’s Day, President’s Day and Black History Month!
+I’ve found some great read-alouds for you to have on hand during this busy month (I checked out these books from my school library) and paired them with some fabulous FREE resources you can find on Teachers Pay Teachers!

 This blog post contains Amazon affiliate links.
 If you click on a link and make a purchase, I may receive a small stipend at no cost to you.